lucastadra/lucastadra/README.md

   Hello, my name is Lucas, I am currently a student of Computer Engineering at the State University of Ponta Grossa, and I work as a Volunteer Developer at E²C Jr. (Junior Computer Engineering Company) at the same university.

-- :office_worker: I am currently working with HTML5, CSS3,  JS + Bootstrap, JQuery, ReactJS, WordPress;
+- :office_worker: I am currently working with HTML5 & CSS3 & JS + Bootstrap, JQuery, ReactJS & React Native + Node.js, WordPress;

 And always studying and discovering the world of Javascript and Typescript, with:
 - :books: React Native, ReactJS, NodeJS and its entire ecosystem :heart:
-- :books: Studying too: SASS, SQL Databases, WebPack, Babel and Amazon Web Services
+- :books: Studying too: SASS, SQL Databases, Docker and Amazon Web Services

 **Languages and Tools:**